metamath/lamp-guide/docs/11/index.md

 This has already been
 [proved in the set.mm database as theorem `reccot`](https://us.metamath.org/mpeuni/reccot.html).

-This proof will show some capabilities we didn't see in the previous example.
-This includes work variables (and how to substitute them) and metamath-lamp's syntax-aware mechanisms for copying and pasting portions of text (aka "[fragment selectors](#fragment-selectors)").

 This exercise is based on the video showing how to prove the same theorem using the mmj2 tool
 (["Introduction to Metamath and mmj2" by David A. Wheeler](https://www.youtube.com/watch?v=Rst2hZpWUbU))